Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Introduction

 In addition to above application, even if the rotating plasma is originally stable to the NTM, the RMP can drive magnetic reconnection and generate magnetic island at the resonant surface, called mode penetration\cite{Fitzpatrick_1993,Yu_2008}.
 Mode penetration has raised much concern, since its threshold is directly related to the onset of TM/NTM.
-Based on single-fluid theory, considerable studies have been made in predicting and explaining the threshold of mode penetration for different tokamak devices and parameter regimes\cite{cole07prl,wangjl2015,beidler_2018,Zhang_2021}.
+Based on single-fluid theory, considerable studies have been made in predicting and explaining the threshold of mode penetration for different tokamak devices\cite{Buttery_1999,Buttery_2000,Haye_1992,Wang_2014,Wang_2018} and parameter regimes\cite{cole07prl,wangjl2015,beidler_2018,Zhang_2021}.
 However, considering the plasma rotation playing a significant role in the screening process of RMP\cite{Becoulet2012}, the two-fluid model, retaining the electron diamagnetic drift as well as the ${\bf E\times B}$ flow, is more suitable to account for more complex physics.
-Recently, in the frame of the two-fluid drift-MHD theory, plenty of researches were carried out to investigate the interaction of the RMP and magnetic islands in tokamak plasmas\cite{Yu2018,Fitz18popa,Fitz18popb,Yu_2021}.
+Recently, in the frame of the two-fluid drift-MHD theory, plenty of researches were carried out to investigate the interaction of the RMP and magnetic islands in tokamak plasmas\cite{Yu2018,Fitz18popa,Fitz18popb}.
 Using a two-fluid model, Hu {\it et al} found that the two-fluid effects can give significant modifications to the scaling law of mode penetration for different plasma parameters.
-Besides, the enduring mystery that non-zero penetration threshold at zero plasma natural frequency is explained by the small magnetic island width when penetrated\cite{Hu_2020,De_Bock_2008}.
-On the other hand, in this paper, taking into account the bootstrap current, a mode penetration like process is found by numerical simulation.
-It may provide another possible explanation for the enduring mystery.
-Furthermore, the effect of diamagnetic drift flow on the mode penetration is studied numerically.
-It is found that the diamagnetic drift flow has a stabilizing effect on the magnetic islands.
+Besides, the enduring mystery, non-zero penetration threshold at zero plasma natural frequency, is explained by the small magnetic island width when penetrated\cite{Hu_2020,De_Bock_2008}.
+In the recent investigation, numerical results show that the 2/1 NTM can be suppressed by the 4/2 RMPs with moderate amplitudes, if the bi-normal fluid rotation frequency is in the ion diamagnetic drift direction or sufficiently large\cite{Yu_2021}.

+Motivated by the above reasons, based on the two-fluid model, the screening effects of two component of plasma flows on the mode penetration are investigated in this work.
+Taking into account the bootstrap current, a mode penetration like process is found by numerical simulation.
+Furthermore, it is found that the diamagnetic drift flow has a stabilizing effect on the magnetic islands.
 An oscillation phenomenon of island width is discovered in high Lundquist number $S$ and high transport scenario.

 The rest of this paper is organized as follows.
 In section \ref{sec2}, the modeling equations used in this work are introduced.
 In section \ref{sec3}, numerical results and physical discussions are presented.
 Finally, the paper is summarized and conclusions are drawn in section \ref{sec4}.